netsec-ethz/rains/design-zonefile-format.md

 - "\*" arbitrary number of occurrences of the previous term (including none)
 - "\+" at least one occurrence of the previous term

+### Special encodings

+- ';' represents the beginning of a comment.
+The remainder of the line is ignored.
+- '<' represents the nil value of a shard's rangeFrom
+- '>' represents the nil value of a shard's rangeTo

+### Format specification

 - Zone := Z|ZS
 - Z := :Z: subject-zone context [ {Assertion|Shard}* ]
 - ZS := Z ( Signature* )